 Guest Editor, Spring 2019: Michelle Medeiros, Marquette University

 Guest Editor, Spring 2018: Dale Tracy, Royal Military College of Canada

 Guest Editor, Spring 2017: Emily Lutenski, Saint Louis University

-Guest Editors, Spring 2016: Kathryn Dolan, Missouri University of Science and Technology and Andrea Knutson, Oakland University
+Guest Editors, Spring 2016: Kathryn Dolan, Missouri University of Science and Technology & Andrea Knutson, Oakland University